alexusljf/link-shortener-next/README.md

 ## To-Do

 - [ ] Show/Hide delete column based on logged in status
-- [ ] Fix Vercel Table bug where data is not being fetched
+- [ x ] Fix Vercel Table bug where data is not being fetched